rockymiss/flipthebird/README.md

   - That the game choice container appears when the play again button is clicked and the hard luck container disappears.
 - Congratulations Container
   - That the congratulations container appears when the player wins and the game container along with the details container disappears.
   - That the player sees a message saying "Congratulations you won the game with a time of ...".
-T
   - That the player sees the correct time it took them to win the game at the end of this message.
   - That the player sees a button asking them to play again.
   - That the game choice container appears when the play again button is clicked and the congratulations container disappers.